 Smith Machine Calf Raise

-The calves do the majority of the work, with the lower legs staying stable as tension builds through the full range of motion.
-Because the bar path is fixed, it’s easier to keep pressure where you want it and maintain steady control without shifting weight or posture.
+The calves handle the majority of the work, with the lower legs remaining stable as tension builds through the full range of motion.
+Because the bar path is fixed, it is easier to maintain steady pressure on the target muscles and control each rep without shifting weight or posture.
+Systematic comparisons confirm that machines and free weights are similarly effective for building muscle size and strength when properly programmed (Heidel et al., 2022).

 This exercise fits well in hypertrophy-focused leg training and high-volume calf work.
-It’s especially useful for lifters who want to load calves heavier or more consistently than with free weights, and it works well as a main calf movement or as a finisher after lower-body sessions.
+It is especially useful for lifters who want to load the calves heavier or more consistently, and it works as either a primary calf movement or a finisher after lower-body sessions.

 - Position yourself by placing the balls of your feet on a platform or step under the Smith machine bar, with your heels hanging off the edge.